ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

 - I lost internet when using wireguard, solved.
 - I have created a dataset but does not seem to be working
 - First job send from the Sidney cluster asked for 1 GPUs and received 4.
 Maybe it's the minimum.
 But a second job has received 8 GPUs.
 However it seems to be running on Canada.
+- Should I stop the container after creating the environment?

 ## Results